cfcanaoj/CfCA_HydroSchool_FVM/vis3D/README.md

 To use VisIt, go to the [instruction](https://moored-cave-326.notion.site/VisIt-535a672b1e024c018c04e38015d2a249).

 ## Preparation
-Abobe, you used a library in `~/hydro17/hdf5`.
+Abobe, you used a library in `~/hydro16/hdf5`.
 After the school you cannot use it.
 You need to install `hdf5` in your home directory in analysis server.
+See [the instrucion](./InstallHDF5.md).